-Put your steaks on the hot side of the grill and sear each side for two minutes.
-Use tongs when flipping the steaks to prevent piercing the meat.
+- Grill your steak: Lay your steak on the hot side of the grill and sear each side for about two minutes.
+Consider using tongs when flipping to prevent piercing the meat.
+Then, move the steak to the medium-heat side and continue grilling.

-Move your T-bones to the medium heat side of your grill and continue grilling.
-If you like your T-bone medium rare, grill for four to five minutes on each side or until a meat thermometer reads 130 to 140 degrees Fahrenheit.
-For a medium steak, grill six to seven minutes per side or until a meat thermometer reads 140 to 150 degrees.
-For a well-done steak, grill about eight to nine minutes per side or until a meat thermometer reads 160 to 170 degrees Fahrenheit.
+- Decide on doneness: If you like steak served medium rare, grill it for four to five minutes on each side or until your meat thermometer reads 140 degrees Fahrenheit.
+For medium doneness, grill it for six to seven minutes per side.
+For well done, shoot to grill your steak for about eight to 10 minutes per side.